emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * n is the number of 128-bit chunks in zeropad(P)
 * m is the number of 128-bit chunks in zeropad(A)
 * POLYVAL is defined in {{RFC8452}}
-* LE32(x) is the little-endian encoding of 32-bit integer x
+* BE32(x) is the big-endian encoding of 32-bit integer x
 * LE64(x) is the little-endian encoding of 64-bit integer x
 * A[y] is the 128-bit chunk with index y in the array A.
 * A[x:y] are the range of chunks x to y in the array A